Get Excited about Summer Camps!

 Grades 4-5 - Rising Engineers led by Jeannie Heishman

-Ages: This camp is open to rising kindergartners through rising 5th graders.
+Ages: rising kindergarteners through rising 5th graders

 July 8-July 12